 An authorized user is just what it sounds like: someone who is authorized to access another person’s card, usually a family member or close friend, by obtaining an additional credit card under the friend or family member’s credit account and credit limit.
 If the credit card is in good standing — with monthly payments being made on time and low credit utilization rates— it may help better the authorized user’s credit.
+Exploring credit score hacks like becoming an authorized user can provide you with possible credit score benefits.

 On the plus side, an authorized user can help you keep a card you rarely use active, so the lender doesn’t close the account.
 It can also make it easier for someone else, such as a partner, spouse, or young adult child to make purchases using your card — which might not be accepted if their name isn’t on the account.

 A credit card company is not obligated to report an authorized user’s activity to the three main credit bureaus (Equifax, Experian, and TransUnion).
-Nevertheless, some credit card companies may report on their bureaus as well.
+Nevertheless, some credit card companies may report to their bureaus as well.
 If you are trying to help them establish a credit score or better their score, you should check with your credit card company to make sure they do.

 You need to carefully evaluate the fee and determine what the equivalent interest rate may be, if you use this option.
 Some programs have costly fees that could exceed the interest rate on the card.
 If you can’t pay off your entire credit card bill, the “repayment by purchase” strategy suggests that you make payments toward specific purchases you’ve made.
 This allows you to better understand how you are spending your money and feel more empowered because you are paying off specific purchases over a set period rather than feeling overwhelmed by a large total balance.[4]

-Keeping old accounts open can help your credit score in part because the length of your credit history accounts for 15% of your FICO score.
+Credit score hacks such as keeping old accounts open can help your credit score in part because the length of your credit history accounts for 15% of your FICO score.
 This includes factors such as the age of your oldest account, how long your newest account has been open, and the average age of all your credit accounts.

 If you have yet to build credit or need to rebuild it after a financial setback, a secured credit card can help you do that.